 Given the short time frame of the course, the group were very busy everyday.
 The first days included; presentations of good practice examples, discussions of social entrepreneurship and sustainable business and role-play of how to involve the youth in community work.

 Then, there was the brain-storming, planning and preparing for the practical workshop.
 There was only 1 day and a half available for the actual restoration of the space so the group had to be realistic about what was feasible in this time-frame.
-On the visit to the space, we met with some children who were playing in the area.
-It became apparent that it was mostly young kids who used this space and so we should consider that in the planning.
+On the visit to the space, we did a creativity workshop with local young people and collected ideas and needs.

 On the day of the workshop, all of the participants got stuck in and started to work hard.
 They cleaned the space, painted the walls to cover up the graffiti and painted some fun activities for the children on the floor.
 Using old wooden pallets, some of the group created a little seating area and others created colourful sign posts to give a brighter feel to the space.
 It was really impressive to see how the place was transformed in such a short space of time with few materials but lots of imagination and enthusiasm from the participants.